HaliteChallenge/Halite-II/website/learn-programming-challenge/index.md

 description: Welcome to the Halite II closed Two Sigma alpha competition!
 Learn how to quickly get started.
 ---

-Welcome to the Halite II closed Two Sigma alpha competition!
-If you’re here, that means you’re excited to make your first bot and get on the Halite II alpha leaderboard.
+Welcome to the Halite II closed Two Sigma beta competition!
+If you’re here, that means you’re excited to make your first bot and get on the Halite II beta leaderboard.
 We’ll walk you through a few first steps, but there are many more documents for you to explore as you get better and better at building Halite bots.

 ## 1) Log In